swissmanu/mse-thesis/content/content.md

 # Introduction

-Debugging [@CITE IEEE] is an essential part of a software engineer's daily job.
+Debugging [@IEEE_Glossary_1990] is an essential part of a software engineer's daily job.
 Various techniques, some better suited for the task than others, help engineers explore the functionality of an unknown or malfunctioning program.
 Rather traditional debugging is done by interpreting memory dumps or the analysis of log entries.
 Sophisticated debugging solutions hook into a program at runtime and allow more detailed inspection and control.

 Imperative programming languages like Java, C#, or Python dominated the mainstream software engineering industry over the last decades [@CITE].
 Because of the prevalence of imperative programming languages, integrated development environments (IDE) like Eclipse, Microsoft Visual Studio, or the JetBrains IDE platform provide specialized debugging utilities specifically tailored to imperative programming languages.
 This results in an excellent, fully integrated developer experience, where tool-supported debugging is only one or two clicks away.

 This experience degrades rapidly when software engineers use programming languages and tools based on different programming paradigms such as reactive programming (RP).
-Because traditional debugging utilities apparently cannot answer what engineers are interested in, engineers tend to use simpler debugging techniques instead.
+Because of this, engineers tend to use simpler, less capable debugging techniques instead.

-Within my master studies research scope, I examined the necessity of paradigm-specific debugging utilities when software engineers debug programs based on RxJS^[https://rxjs.dev/], a library for RP in JavaScript.
+During my master studies research, I examined the necessity of paradigm-specific debugging utilities when software engineers debug programs based on RxJS^[https://rxjs.dev/], a library for RP in JavaScript.
 During my research, I explored how professionals debug RxJS programs, what tools and techniques they employ, and why they prefer to use print statements instead of specialized debugging utilities.
-In doing so, I identified a key factor for the success of a debugging tool: It needs to be "ready to hand," or its users will not use it at all.
+In doing so, I identified a key factor for the success of a debugging tool: It needs to be *ready-to-hand*, or its users will not use it at all.

-Based on the premise of "readiness to hand," I eventually conceptualized a novel debugging utility for RP named *operator log points*.
-The implementation of an extension for Microsoft Visual Studio named "RxJS Debugging for Visual Studio Code", in conjunction with a usability inspection and a usability test allowed me to verify that the concept can successfully replace manual print statements for debugging RxJS-based applications and indeed is ready to the hands of software engineers.
+Based on the premise of *readiness to hand*, I designed and implemented a novel debugging utility for RP. *Operator log points* are available as extension for Microsoft Visual Studio Code (vscode) and provide the first fully IDE-integrated debugging utilities for RxJS.
+I successfully verified that operator log points replace the manual print statement as debugging utility using a usability inspection and a usability test.
+Thus, the presented debugger is proof that a ready-to-hand debugger for RP is feasible.

 This summative thesis consolidates my research results documented and published in two research papers.
 I will complete this introduction with an overview of relevant programming paradigms, a glance at RP with RxJS, and the challenges RP provides for imperative-focused debuggers.
 Relevant work will be discussed in [@sec:related-work], followed by an overview of the complete research process and its results in [@sec:research-process]. [@sec:future-work] presents a list of opportunities for future work and highlights provisions taken to ensure the sustainability of the demonstrated results.
-Before the reader is left with the study of the research papers in the appendix, I will wrap up on the topic of debugging support for RP with RxJS in [@sec:conclusion].
+Before the reader is left with the study of the research papers in the [Appendix @sec:research-papers], I will wrap up on the topic of debugging support for RP with RxJS in [@sec:conclusion].

 ## Programming Paradigms